Halfway Houses in Portland, OR

 Adult And Teen Challenge Pacific Nw Life Renewal Portland Outpatient

-Adult And Teen Challenge Pacific Nw Life Renewal Portland Outpatient is a sober living home in Portland, OR, 97266 zip code.
+Adult And Teen Challenge Pacific Nw Life Renewal Portland Outpatient is a sober living house in Portland, Oregon, 97266 zip code.

 Address: 5040 SE 82nd Avenue, Portland, OR 97266 in Multnomah County